 - The Kennedy Tapes: Inside the White House During the Cuban Missile Crisis May and Zelikow, W.W.
 Norton & Company, 2002.

 - "The Fog of War", a documentary consisting of an interview with Robert McNamara, directed by Errol Morris;

-- Nikita Khrushchev and the Creation of A Superpower by Sergei N. Khrushchev, (referred to herein as "Khrushchev", Pennsylvania State University, University Park, PA, 2000.
+- Nikita Khrushchev and the Creation of A Superpower by Sergei N. Khrushchev, Pennsylvania State University, University Park, PA, 2000.